ndrymes/CodingChallenge/README.md

 I had a lot of fun building this but there are some improvements I can still make:

 - Add an application Monitoring tool like sentry
-- Add cache system like Redis
+- Add cache system like Redis to matain session
 - Add more test cases
 - Have a standard response helper
 - Include a makefile to ease the execution of some common tasks